Shifted inverse curvature flows in hyperbolic space: Proof of Theorem

 \subsection{Asymptotical behavior}

 $\ $

-Let $\theta(t)=\theta(t,T^*)$ be the radius of the spherical solution to the flow \eqref{eq-flow} with the same maximal existence time $T^*$.
-Recall the definition \eqref{s1:Q} of $Q(t)$.
-We prove the following estimate on the rescaled quantity $FQ$.
+Let $\theta(t)=\theta(t,T^*)$ be the radius of the spherical solution to the flow \eqref{eq-flow} with the same maximal existence time $T^*$ with $\Sigma_t$.
+Recall the definition (1.5) of $Q(t)$ and that $\limsup_{t\rightarrow T^*}\max u=\infty$ holds by Proposition \ref{s5:prop1}.
+We prove the following estimate on the rescaled quantity $FQ$ under the assumption of Theorem \ref{thm-0<p<infty}.

-\begin{lem} Let $F$ be a concave function satisfying Assumption \ref{s1:assum1}.
+\begin{lem} Let $F$ be a concave function satisfying Assumption 1.1.
 Then there exists a positive constant $C$ depending only on $p$ and $\Sigma_0$ such that

 along the flow \eqref{eq-flow}. \end{lem} \begin{proof} We write $\Sigma_t$ as the graph of the function $u$ and define